ijayas/micro-nano-bio/CONFIG.md

 > This is the description of the feed.

-Bluesky feed on anything micro or nano relating to Life Sciences
+Bluesky feed on anything micro or nano relating to Life Sciences.
+Posts on cell biology, molecular biology, biophysics, nanobiotechnology etc and many others welcome.
+Just add the 🦠 symbol to your post.

 # searchTerms